BenMiller3/3D_Modeler/README.txt

 To RESET the scene use the 'r' key.
 This will restore the scene to its original values and remove all objects created in the scene.

 Press q at anytime to quit the program.

+** BONUS FEATURE **

+Use the Arrow Keys LEFT and RIGHT to zoom in and out of the X camera values Use the Arrow Keys UP and DOWN to zoom in and out of the Y camera values Use the n key to zoom out of the Z camera values and use SHIFT to reverse
+***

+-- Currently the rotate scene messes with the ray picking values so the values sometimes don't work.
+Press r to restart the scene and this fixes it.